“Changing the world one child at a time” – transforming society through theatre for young audiences

 We initiate our own Festivals and have been running the Vrygrond Family Festival annually since 2012, in partnership with Theatre Arts Admin Collective and Vrygrond Young Minds.

-We support our members to create and run their own child or youth-centred Festivals: some of these are Bodibe Children’s Festival (North West Province), Durban Children’s Theatre Festival (KZN) and the Garden Route Children’s Theatre Festival (WC).
+We support our members to create and run their own community-based child or youth-centred Festivals: some of these are Bodibe Children’s Festival (North West Province), Durban Children’s Theatre Festival (KZN) and the Garden Route Children’s Theatre Festival (WC).

 ASSITEJ SA joins the world in campaigning for children and young people to have access to the theatre in an annual campaign, which encourages all those with the power to do so, to take children to the theatre.